 - When driving on sidewalks, extreme courtesy and deference is to be given to pedestrians and bicyclists.

-- University unclassified, classified, and LTE staff that drive trucksters must meet the Dept. of Administration’s “Minimum Driving Standards”.
+- All employees that drive trucksters must meet the Dept. of Administration’s “Minimum Driving Standards”.

 - Tire replacements to be six inch wide turf tires.